dd32/td-gh-ex/readme.txt

 Mantra Theme for WordPress

-	Mantra is a general purpose WordPress theme, featuring a whole pack of over 60 options and easy to use tweaks, capable of tuning WordPress to your very specific needs and likes.
-With the help of a simple and efficient user interface you can customize everything:the layout (columns position), total and partial site widths, colors (all texts, links, backgrounds etc.), fonts (over 20 font-families to choose from),text and header sizes, post metas, post excerpts, header and background images, menus, social media links and icons, pins, bullets and more.
-With 7 widget areas, subtle animations, modern graphics and an easy and responsive admin section, you can start creating your dream site right now.
+Mantra is a do-it-yourself WordPress theme, featuring a pack of over 100 customization options and easy to use tweaks capable of tuning WordPress to your very specific needs and likes.
+With the help of a simple and efficient user interface you can customize everything:the layout (1,2 or 3 columns), total and partial site widths, colors (all texts, links, backgrounds etc.), fonts (over 35 font-families plus all Google Fonts), text and header sizes, post metas, post excerpts, post formats, header and background images, custom menus, 27 social media links and icons, pins, bullets and much much more.
+With a fully responsive layout,a customizable showcase presentation page, animated slider, magazine and blog layouts, 8 widget areas, modern graphics and an easy and intuitive admin section, you can start creating your dream site right now.

-Among the 60+ customization options you'll find:

-    * custom header (image or color)
-	* custom background (image or color)
-    * sidebar position, content and sidebar dimensions
-    * paragraph indent
-	* editable text-height, word spacing and leter spacing
-    * editable fonts (font-family, size, alignment)
-    * post metas (author, category, date, time, tags) can be hidden
-	* post formats
-	* custom post excerpts
-    * custom pins and bulelts
-    * editable footer copyright text with optional links.
-	* all background colors are editable (header, footer etc.)
-	* text color editable (content text, links, headers etc.)
-	* hide or show title and description, page titles
-	* animated Back to Top button
-	* Facebook, Twitter and RSS feed ready
-	* translation ready

 Theme created by Cryout Creations - www.cryoutcreations.eu